Notre-Dame International High School: Location

 Notre-Dame International High School is located on the campus of Notre-Dame Les Oiseaux in the residential town of Verneuil-sur-Seine in the West of Paris, 35 minutes away from Paris by train.
-The "Vernouillet-verneuil" station (Train station near the school) has trains heading to Saint Lazare (Station to go to Paris) every 30 minutes.
+The "Vernouillet-Verneuil" station (Train station near the school) has trains heading to Saint Lazare (Station to go to Paris) every 30 minutes.

 Campus

-The Château de Verneuil is located in the heart of an historical park covering an area of 13 hectares with centuries’ old trees and gardens.
+The Château de Verneuil is located in the heart of an historical park covering an area of 13 hectares with centuries old trees and gardens.

 Education

-This French-American school of the Paris metropolitan area teaches an American secondary school curriculum developed at Saint Paul Preparatory School and leading to an English taught IB Diploma Programme in the French-speaking environment of Notre-Dame Les Oiseaux.
-In addition to the American curriculum taught by American teachers (ESL, Math, English, Social Studies, Science), the school offers French language and culture programs as well as enrichment courses taught by French teachers (Music, Art and Physical Education).
+This French-American school of the Paris metropolitan area teaches an American secondary school curriculum developed at Nacel Open Door and leads to an English taught in the French-speaking environment of Notre-Dame Les Oiseaux.
+In addition to the American curriculum taught by American teachers (ESL, Math, English, Social Studies, Science), the school offers French language and culture programs as well as enrichment courses taught by French teachers (Art and Physical Education).